 “Borderline,” Kweli Journal

 Cynthia Carranza is passionate about art, culture and people.
 With a fifteen-year background in corporate development and human resources, she now works as a consultant to such groups as Culinarian Expeditions and the Writer’s Loft of Kensington, planning all aspects of culinary tours and the Solana Writer’s Retreat, respectively.
-She has an MBA from the Universidad Tecnológica de México and lives in Celaya in the state of Guanajuato, Mexico.
+She has an MBA from the Universidad Tecnológica de México and lives in Mexico City.

 Fluent in English and Spanish.